Anarchy Online: Plot

-Fighting for military and political power on Rubi-Ka are the Omni-Tek corporation (owners of the planet's one thousand-year lease), the separatist clans, terrorist groups, extraterrestrial life, and ancient civilizations.
+Fighting for military and political power on Rubi-Ka are the Omni-Tek corporation (who own a thousand-year lease to the planet), as well as separatist clans, terrorist groups, extraterrestrial life, and ancient civilizations.
 The narrative was developed to be played out as a series of virtual "role-play" events over the course of four years, influenced by the actions of those taking part in the game.

-According to the game's back story, the "Source" of all life deep inside the planet created the first forms of life, who called themselves the Xan.
+According to the game's back story, the Source is the "essence of [all] life" deep inside the planet, which created the first forms of life, who called themselves the Xan.
 They began as a small, perfect, immortal civilization, living in peace and harmony.
-The Xans' eventual discovery and research of the Source's power lead them to create powerful technology.
-They built a great civilization, but this made them greedy and arrogant.
+The Xans' eventual discovery and research of the Source changed this.
+It lead them to create powerful technology and a great civilization, but this made them greedy and arrogant.
 Two factions formed within the Xan, calling themselves the Redeemed and the Unredeemed.
-These groups fought over how best to use the Source — now strained and unstable from their tampering.
-They tried in vain to fix the problem, but discovered it was too late - the Source would soon destroy the planet.
+These groups fought over how best to use the Source—now strained and unstable from their tampering.
+They tried in vain to fix the problem, but discovered that they were too late, as the Source would soon destroy the planet.
 Rubi-Ka was ripped apart in a cataclysm, leaving it a barren rock.
 The Source, and small fragments of the Xans' dead civilization, were thrown into another dimension known as the Shadowlands.
-The survivors left in search of other habitable planets, where they planted versions of their species; they hoped that one would prosper and eventually return to Rubi-Ka.
+The survivors left in search of other habitable planets, where they planted versions of their species, and hoped that one would prosper and eventually return to Rubi-Ka.
 Earth was one of their destinations.